• Skip to main content

 Instructions

-In a large frying pan over medium heat, add a tablespoon of oil and sauté the sliced onions.
-Once golden brown, remove from the pan and set aside.
+- Add 1 tablespoon sunflower oil to a large frying pan and warm on medium heat, then add and sauté 1 large onion.
+Once golden brown remove from the pan and set aside.

-• 1 kilos lamb, 2 cups buttermilk, 5 cloves, 4 green cardamoms, 1 tablespoon ground cumin, 1 tablespoon ground fennel, 2 whole green chillies, coarse sea salt, 1 teaspoon Kashmiri Red Chilli Paste
+- In a large saucepan mix together the 1 kg lamb , 475 ml buttermilk, 5 cloves, 4 green cardamoms, 1 tablespoon ground cumin , 1 tablespoon ground fennel , 2 whole green chillies, 1 teaspoon Kashmiri Red Chilli Paste, 1 teaspoon coarse sea salt.

-• Partially cover and simmer on a low heat till the meat is soft and tender (approx. 45 minutes-1 hour).
-Remove the lamb from the remaining liquid.
+- Partially cover and simmer on a low heat till the meat is soft and tender (approx. 45 minutes-1 hour).
+Use tongs to remove the lamb from the liquid* to a colander and set aside to drain for a couple of minutes.

-In the same pan, heat the oil on medium-high heat, reducing to medium-low, and fry the lamb pieces until well browned all over, approx 8 minutes in total (see notes below to roast the lamb instead).
-Transfer the lamb to absorbent paper to drain the excess oil.
-Garnish with the onions and chopped cilantro/coriander.
+- In a large skillet heat 4 tablespoons sunflower oil on medium-high heat till hot then reducing to medium-low and fry the lamb pieces in batches till browned all over, around 8 minutes in total (see notes below for roasting the lamb instead).
+Transfer the lamb to kitchen paper to drain the excess oil.
+Garnish with the browned onions and chopped 2 tablespoons cilantro.

 Notes